abtion/guidelines/career/em-ladder.md

   performance of their team and/or direct reports.
 - [ ] Consistently seeks to improve processes at the company such as interview practices, onboarding, defining roles, etc.
+- [ ] Identifies pain points for their direct reports and proactively ensures that these pain points are solved.

 ### Coaching and mentoring
 - [ ] Provides direct reports, manager, product managers etc. with timely and